Reflective modular forms on lattices of prime level: Notations and basic lemmas

-Using the idea of pull-backs, we demonstrate the following result (see \cite[\S 5]{Wan19}). \begin{lemma} Let $M$ be an even lattice of signature of $(n,2)$ and $L$ be an even positive definite lattice.
+Using the idea of pull-backs, we prove the following result (see \cite[\S 5]{Wan19}). \begin{lemma} Let $M$ be an even lattice of signature of $(n,2)$ and $L$ be an even positive definite lattice.
 If $M\oplus L$ is reflective (resp. $2$-reflective), then $M$ is reflective (resp. $2$-reflective) too. \end{lemma}

 In the lemma above, the reflective modular form for $M$ is constructed as the quasi pull-back $M \hookrightarrow M\oplus L$.
-We refer to \cite[Theorem 6.1]{Gri18} for a general version of quasi pull-backs.
+The pull-back trick was first used in \cite{BKP98}.
+We refer to \cite[Theorem 6.1]{Gri18} for a detailed description.
 Let $F$ be a reflective modular form of weight $k$ for $M\oplus L$.
 Then the weight of the quasi pull-back is given by $k$ plus one half of the number of divisors of $F$ contained in $L$ (counting multiplicity).
-Besides, this type of quasi pull-back fixes the multiplicity of divisors in the case of prime level.